jmyers7/book/_sources/chapters/06-theory-to-practice.md

 (empirical-stats)=
 ## Empirical statistics

 Before we continue discussing more ways to _visualize_ datasets, we need to discuss numerical summaries of datasets.
-This section is essentially a recapitulation of what you learned in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments) with a few new things thrown in at the end.
+This section is essentially a recapitulation of what you learned in the [programming assignment for Chapter 4](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb) with a few new things thrown in at the end.

 Let's begin our discussion by returning to a general IID random sample